So, your team wants to go places?

 We know, we know, OK-what?
 Well, OKR stands for Objectives and Key Results.
 The Objectives are the desired outcomes that you want, and the Key Results are the measurable ways you know you’re on track to reach them.

 - An Objective helps answer the question, “Where do I want to go?”

 - A Key Result helps answer, “How will I know I’m getting there?”

-Let's take a look at how company strategy mixed with OKRs can lead you to some of your best results next quarter.
+Hear from Buffer's VP of Marketing, Kevan Lee, as he breaks down how company strategy mixed with OKRs can lead you to some of your best results next quarter.

 Objectives and key results lead to better performance management by tracking your progress through goal-setting.
 You can use them with groups and teams, and they're set over a specified amount of time so you can track your progress.

 We have big plans at Buffer to build a social media tool that is as ubiquitous for social marketers as Google Analytics is for website owners.
 It’s a big, scary, audacious goal!
 How do we even begin to set objectives and work toward something like that?

 We also have big marketing plans to ship major projects (courses!), explore new channels (TikTok!), and not spend all day in Slack (single-tasking!).